AliTaee/Portfolio/README.md

 ## 🛣️ Routes

 - Home: Displays basic title, description, and profile image.
+- Blog:
-- Blog: Supports markdown files for blog posts.
+  - Supports markdown files for blog posts
+  - Giscus for comment system
+  - Image appreciation tag for link to photographers account if you like to use photo service like [unsplash](https://unsplash.com/) and becuase it's nice thing to support talented photographers.
 - Resume: Showcases your professional profile including name, about section, skills, experience, social links, languages, and education.
 - Now: Share your current thoughts.